-(B) Use the realistic equations of non-Newtonian fluid dynamics to obtain analytical expressions for the material functions of different polymer fluid models and analytical solutions for simple flows of described fluids such models. by (C) Compare theoretical predictions of physically realistic polymer fluid models with rheological measurements and calibrate the models to experimental data.
+(B) Use the realistic equations of non-Newtonian fluid dynamics to obtain analytical expressions for the material functions of different polymer fluid models and analytical solutions for simple flows of fluids described by such models.

+(C) Compare theoretical predictions of physically realistic polymer fluid models with rheological measurements and calibrate the models to experimental data.